Marketing design

 • “What if” prompts: e.g., What if this looked like a video game menu? or What if this was explained by a cartoon character?

 Don’t aim for polished.
-You’re gathering puzzle pieces, not solving them yet.
+You’re gathering potential solutions and puzzle pieces, not solving them yet.

 4. Develop concept directions

 This is where a conceptualized design starts to take shape.
-Now that you’ve surfaced a bunch of raw ideas, start shaping 2–3 of them into more defined directions.
+Now that you’ve surfaced a bunch of raw ideas, start establishing 2–3 of them as the foundation for more defined directions.
 These can be:

 • A sentence-long theme (e.g., “a dashboard that feels like a cockpit”)